-- 1. The pitch count chart is to be presented to the opposing coach BEFORE the game. - 2.
-During the game pitch counts will be confirmed at the end of every half inning.
-Any discrepancy will be reported to the umpire. - 3.
-At the game's conclusion, the NHIAA pitching form will be signed by the coaches or designated representative. - 4.
-Schools (Coaches/A.D.) have the responsibility to maintain this pitching chart form.
+1. The pitch count chart is to be presented to the opposing coach BEFORE the game.

+2. During the game pitch counts will be confirmed at the end of every half inning.
+Any discrepancy will be reported to the umpire.

+3. At the game's conclusion, the NHIAA pitching form will be signed by the coaches or designated representative.

+4. Schools (Coaches/A.D.) have the responsibility to maintain this pitching chart form.
 A hard copy must be available upon NHIAA request.

-E. Pitching Log:
+27. Pitching Log:

-- All teams involved in the tournament must have a valid pitching log available for review at all tournament games if requested.
+- Both teams must sign the pitch log prior to the game and declare their pitcher at 110 pitches. - All teams involved in the tournament must have a valid pitching log available for review at all tournament games if requested.
 Failure to produce a pitching log may result in sanctions to include forfeitures and suspensions - Each coach shall fill out the pitching log at the conclusion of each tournament game, beginning with the preliminary round in all divisions.
 In all subsequent rounds a Committee member's signature is required prior to leaving the site.
 In the preliminary and quarterfinal round, the coach's and athletic director's (or designated school representative) signatures are required.
 The Coach shall bring the signed pitching log to each round of the tournament following the same procedure. - Pitching logs of the winning teams starting at the preliminary and the quarterfinal rounds will be sent to the NHIAA office and the NHIAA will send those out to the site directors in preparation for the next round.

-F. Tournament Format:
+28. Tournament Format: